 This type of commonly experienced micro-reflection is exhibited when the upstream signal encounters impedance mismatches somewhere in its upstream path to the CMTS, causing redirection of a fraction of the signal's energy back towards the CM.
 Once the redirected signal becomes incident on another impedance mismatch, it is then directed back toward the CMTS.
-Figure 1 illustrates an upstream signal, labeled Upstream Signal #2, on the cable originating between two reflection points, Γ_1 , and Γ_2 .
-However, the upstream signal may originate anywhere downstream from the first reflection point, Γ_1 , illustrated in the figure as Upstream Signal #1.
+Figure 1 illustrates an upstream signal, labeled Upstream Signal #2, on the cable originating between two reflection points, $\Gamma_1$ , and $\Gamma_2$ .
+However, the upstream signal may originate anywhere downstream from the first reflection point, $\Gamma_1$ , illustrated in Figure 1 as Upstream Signal #1.
 The majority of the upstream signal passes through the impedance mismatch and continues toward the CMTS and is labeled Main Signal in the figure.
-A fraction of the upstream signal is reflected back towards the signal source at Γ_1 .
-This reflected signal encounters a second reflection point, Γ_2 which reflects a fraction of the reflected signal energy back into the direction of the original signal, represented as Reflected Signal in Figure 1.
+A fraction of the upstream signal is reflected back towards the signal source at $\Gamma_1$ .
+This reflected signal encounters a second reflection point, $\Gamma_2$ which reflects a fraction of the reflected signal energy back into the direction of the original signal, represented as Reflected Signal in Figure 1.